bsc-mem/Mess-simulator/Standalone/scripts/README.md

 The following scripts are included in the `scripts/` directory:

 - **`cxl-exp.sh`**
-  Runs the standalone Mess simulator for **CXL (Compute Express Link)** memory expanders.
+  Runs the Standalone Mess Simulator for **CXL (Compute Express Link)** memory expanders.

 - **`ddr4-exp.sh`**
-  Simulates the behavior of **DDR4** memory on the standalone Mess simulator.
+  Simulates the behavior of **DDR4** memory on the Standalone Mess Simulator.

 - **`ddr5-exp.sh`**
-  Simulates the behavior of **DDR5** memory on the standalone Mess simulator.
+  Simulates the behavior of **DDR5** memory on the Standalone Mess Simulator.

 - **`hbm-exp.sh`**
   Runs the simulator for **HBM2 (High Bandwidth Memory)** technology.

 - **`run-all.sh`**
   A convenience script that executes **all predefined scripts** sequentially, allowing for simulations of all the above technologies in one go.

+All the predefined scripts run the code inside ``src/example.cpp`` with different parameters.

 ---